Sheldenburg/ai-engineer-template/README.md

 Updating the docker compose file to include nextjs bit at the moment and we are planning to cast a video on deployment, so stay tuned.
 A friendly warning is this code was recently written (in 3-4 days), so there are still bugs.
 All pull requests are welcome!

+### Backend
+We did not change the backend code, all the other details remain valid from the original [README](README-original.md)

+### EuclideanAI
+Who the hell is EuclideanAI? we are a boutique AI & Data consultancy who provide purpose-built AI, data, machine learning solutions for our clients.
+[Feel free to reach out!](https://euclideanai.com/contactus/)

 ### License